Compare Your Options

 Talk to a Private Wealth Management Firm

-Investment frims use money from their customers and invest it in a variety of equities, securities, bonds, and other investment options.
-Their customers can choose from a great variety of funds composed of hundreds or sometimes thousands of these options.
+Investment companies use money from their customers and invest it in securities such as bonds, stocks, and other investment options.

 Closed-end funds cannot be redeemed in this manner.
 Instead, they have to be sold to other investors on the secondary market, and the prices are not known until the sale is made.